Torelli loci, product cycles, and the homomorphism conjecture for $\mathcal{A}_g$: Generalized products and Abel-Jacobi maps

-By \cite[Theorem 7]{CLS}, $\K_{5,2}$ is 1-dimensional.
-Therefore, Theorem \hyperref[thm:11']{11$'$} is a consequence of parts (i) and (ii) of Theorem \ref{prop:lies_in_kernel} for $\Delta_{5,1}\in \mathsf{K}_{5,2}$.
-The only obstruction to cover all the cases of \eqref{eq:gorenstein_failures} is computational.
+Theorem \ref{prop:lies_in_kernel} covers the first three cases listed in \eqref{eq:gorenstein_failures}.
+The only obstruction to covering all the cases of \eqref{eq:gorenstein_failures} is computational.
 At the moment, the remaining cases require too much time and memory to compute.

-As a consequence of the non-vanishings in part (ii) of Theorem \ref{prop:lies_in_kernel}, we obtain the following result.